zcagdasgurbuz/Mandelbrot-Viewer/README.md

 5. ...
 6. ...

-After each function calculation or each loop, the result is checked if its magnitude -distance from origin of complex plane-  is greater than some arbitrary number that represents infinity.
-If so, the calculation loop stops and the iteration count for that pixel defines in which color it is going to be drawn.
-On the other hand, if the magnitude of the result doesn't reach the arbitrary infinity until the calculation loop stops at some arbitrary iteration limit, that pixel is considered in the Mandelbrot set and drawn in black.
+After each function calculation or loop, the result is checked if its magnitude -distance from the origin of the complex plane- is greater than some arbitrary number that represents infinity.
+If so, the calculation loop stops, and the iteration count for that pixel defines its color.
+On the other hand, if the magnitude of the result doesn't reach the arbitrary infinity until the calculation loop stops at some arbitrary iteration limit, that pixel/number is considered in the Mandelbrot set and drawn in black.